 The baenites are somewhat xenophobic.
 They generally avoid contact with outside cultures and do not welcome travelers.
 Culturally purity has been the main reason and it has been maintained for centuries.
 However, as the decades pass, more and more baenites leave the Baen desert to seek what lies beyond the dunes.
 Baenites are rare in the outer world, but most races are aware of the baenites just as the baenites are aware of most outside cultures.
 The most frequent baenite renegades are mages and scholars who only seek knowledge and believe that the only way to understand life and the world is to experience it firsthand.
 Rarely are these renegades welcomed home.
 Therefore, the decision to leave is a grave one.
 Between 20 and 50 baenites leave each year.
 Because of their xenophobic tendencies and their brutish facial features, the baenites are known to the world as desert demons, dune devils, dark ones and similar fear filled names.

 Primary food sources are adapted desert crops (aided through irrigation), various desert animals and the occasional lightning lizard.
-Very rarely a Dune Dragon makes an appearance, but then it is the dragon that eats and the baenites that are eaten.
+Very rarely a dragon makes an appearance, but then it is the dragon that eats and the baenites that are eaten.
 The sandworm is considered a delicacy among the baenites.
 However, these rare, three meter long horrors are hard to find and even harder to kill.
 Food surplus and food storage does not occur as there is usually not quite enough to feed everyone.
 (It is considered an insult to the host to waste even a single crumb).
 Indeed, wasting food at any time is virtually unheard of.
 Food creation magic is needed to help most villages get by.
 Serving in this capacity, the baenite priests are much respected.

 Baenite technology is consistent with the human average.
 They are capable of producing tools and weapons of most metals.
 Architectural construction is advanced in stone cutting and fitting.
 Most baenite dwellings are completely stone.
 Magic is sometimes used to aid in such constructions, especially when stone is difficult to obtain.